TRON-US/eCommerce-hello-world/README.md

 ### Congratulations!
 You have completed the second part of this guide and written your own smart contract!
 In the next section we will we will deploy our contract on the blockchain and tie it to our application!

 ## Part III

+#### Overview

+- In this final part of the guide, we will import our contract from Remix into our application and edit it to modify it to be suitable for the TRON network.
+- We will compile and migrate our contract on the the Shasta test network using TronBox.
+- Lastly, we will connect our smart contract to the front-end of our dApp so we can interact with it as any other website.

+#### First,

+- Let's make sure our terminal is open and you are in the project's root directory.
+- Make sure that your dApp is open in your favorite IDE/text editor (Atom, VSCode, etc.).
+- Refer to Part I if you have concerns about any of this.

+### Importing Contract to dApp

+- In your IDE, under the root folder, look for a directory labeled `contracts`.
+You should see a `Migrations.sol` file here already.
+- Within this directory, create a file called `ECommerce.sol` and open this blank file.
+- Copy your entire contract from Remix (from Part II) and paste it in this `ECommerce.sol` file.
+- In the `addItem` function, change `price: (_price * 1000000000000000000),` to `price: (_price * 1000000),`.
+This is because 1 Ether is equal to 1e18 wei (1,000,000,000,000,000,000) where 1 TRX is equal to 1e6 Sun (1,000,000).
+- Refer to the `ECommerce.sol` file in the Solution folder for reference.

+### Compiling & Migrating